Not Quite Flight

 - Engineers in World of Warcraft: Mists of Pandaria have the upgraded parachute tinker, the Goblin Glider.
 A pair of steampunky wings unfold out from under your cloak, (or if you have the cloak display turned off, from nowhere) and you stand on top of it and can steer yourself to land where you like.

-- In both Prototype games, the powers the characters gain allow them to sustain brief gliding.
+- In both Prototype games, the powers the characters gains a power that allows them to sustain brief gliding.
 It can be lengthened with a couple of special moves, but eventually what's gone up will come down.

 - Both Trine games feature an extremely limited form of levitation.
 When playing with the mage it's possible to create an object, jump on it and levitate it with you on it.
 The catch is that this is not only entirely unofficial - the puzzles always have a solution that doesn't require flight, which prompts some to consider self-levitation a form of cheating - but also quite hard to pull off and extremely slow.
 Self-levitate at more than crawling pace and the effect will stop - as it will if the game suddenly decides to change camera view and your character is no longer where the mouse cursor is pointing.
 This is quite effective at discouraging it as anything other than an emergency "I can't think of a better way but I've run out of patience" solution.